AldogPlays/QuickEditor/README.md

-# ✂️ Quick Editor
+# ✂️ QuickEditor v1.0

-Quick Editor is a simple image cropper designed to allow you to quickly edit and crop multiple images using predefined cropping presets.
-The app provides a fast and intuitive interface for batch-editing images, with dynamic zoom, manual crop box adjustments, and customizable save functionality.
+**QuickEditor** is a fast, lightweight image cropper designed for batch-editing multiple images using predefined cropping presets.
+With an intuitive interface, it allows you to zoom, manually adjust crop boxes, and save images with ease.

 ## 🌟 Features

-- **📂 Batch Image Editing**: Select a folder containing images and quickly edit all images in the folder.
+- **📂 Batch Image Editing**: Edit entire folders of images in just a few clicks.
-- **📐 Cropping Presets**: Choose from six different cropping presets:
+- **📐 Cropping Presets**: Choose from six aspect ratio presets:
   - 16:9 (Horizontal)
   - 9:16 (Vertical)
   - 4:3 (Horizontal)